onaio/onadata/docs/profiles.rst

 By default the email verification functionality is disabled.
 To enable this feature, set ``ENABLE_EMAIL_VERIFICATION`` in your settings file to ``True``. ``VERIFIED_KEY_TEXT`` should also be set to ``ALREADY_ACTIVATED``.
-Once enabled, a verification email will be sent when a new user is registered using the user profiles endpoint.
+If you have a custom verification url that you would prefer to be use instead of the default verification url, set it in ``VERIFICATION_URL`` settings variable.
+The verification url will be appended with the verificaiton key as query param.
+Once ``ENABLE_EMAIL_VERIFICATION`` has been set, a verification email will be sent when a new user is registered using the user profiles endpoint.
 The email verification endpoint expects ``verification_key`` query param as well as an optional ``redirect_url`` query param.

 - ``verification_key`` - A REQUIRED query param which is a hexadecimal associated with a user that expires after 1 day.
 The expiration day limit can be changed by resetting the ``ACCOUNT_ACTIVATION_DAYS`` settings variable.
 - ``redirect_url`` - An OPTIONAL query param that contains the url to redirect to when the ``verification_key`` has successfully been verified